SwitchCraftCC/sc-goodies/README.md

 Modpack use: **allowed**

 This mod (`sc-goodies`) was created primarily for use by the SwitchCraft server, but you are **allowed** to use the mod in your own modpack.
-The mod is provided as-is: there are a hodgepodge of features, and it is not planned to make the feature set configurable for other people's needs; it is created specifically for SwitchCraft.
+The mod is provided as-is: there is a hodgepodge of features, and it is not planned to make the feature set configurable for other people's needs; it is created specifically for SwitchCraft.

 Please note that each custom SwitchCraft mod has its own license, so check the license of each mod before using it in